Louisville police detective will be fired over Breonna Taylor shooting

 Taylor's boyfriend, Kenneth Walker, was also in the home that night and fired at police.
 Walker was initially charged with attempted murder of a police officer, but that charge was dropped by prosecutors in May.
 Walker told police he didn't know who was coming into the home and that he thought he was acting in self-defense.
 Mattingly was shot in the thigh and recovered.

 The release of Walker's 911 call on May 28 marked the beginning of days of protests in Louisville, which were fueled by Taylor's death and the death of George Floyd in Minneapolis.
-The shooting also led city officials in Louisville to ban the use of controversial "no-knock" warrants.
+The shooting also led city officials in Louisville to ban the use of controversial "no-knock" warrants, which allows them to enter without first announcing their presence.
+The "no-knock" warrant to search Taylor's home was in connection with a suspect who did not live there.

+The Louisville police department's public integrity unit is also investigating multiple sexual assault allegations against Hankison, reports the Courier Journal.

+Sam Aguiar, an attorney for Taylor's family, said Hankison's firing is overdue.